The 10 Best Substack Newsletters Worth Subscribing To

 Top Free Newsletter: Not Boring

 The first newsletter on our list of the 10 best Substack newsletters is free!
-With more than 100,000 subscribers, Not Boring puts the fun back in business and business strategy.
+With more than 100,000 subscribers, Not Boring is one of the free newsletters that puts the fun back into business and business strategy.

 The Not Boring Substack newsletter aims to make technology, business strategy, and investments fun and engaging for their audience.

-This engaging newsletter sends out two emails per week:
+This engaging title sends out two free newsletters per week:

 - A deep dive into big companies